-As a senior-level seminar, attendance is crucial to your success.
-However, simply showing up to class counts for very little; I expect that you’ll actively participate in all discussions.
+As a senior-level seminar, active engagement is crucial to your success.
+Simply showing up to class counts for very little; I expect that you’ll actively participate in all discussions.
 If you are shy about speaking in class, don’t worry.
 You will become much more comfortable and fluent by the end of the semester.
 But it is an essential skill that much be practiced, and this is the perfect place to do so.
 Please come see me if you’d like to discuss how we can make this easier for you.

 You cannot make up missed classes and I will not summarize them for you via email.
 Please DO NOT email me asking what you missed or how to make it up (feel free to ask your class colleagues for notes).
 Medical emergencies beyond your control are the one exception to the attendance policy, and you should let me know about these ASAP.

-I consider it extremely rude and disruptive to walk into class late (especially in our small room), and it greatly aggravates me.
-Everyone makes mistakes, and I undertstand you might be (barely) late once or twice.
-Repeatedly being late will negatively impact your grade by at least a third letter grade.
+I consider it extremely rude and disruptive to walk into class late, especially in our small room.
+Tardiness greatly aggravates me.
+Everyone makes mistakes, and I understand you might be (barely) late once or twice.
+Repeatedly being late will negatively impact your grade.

 If you run into personal problems during the semester that make school difficult for you, please talk to me about what adjustments we can make to help you succeed in the course.

-Although I do not calcuate grades mathematically, I have provided percetages to indicate how much relative weight each component of the course receives in my evaluation of student performance.
+Although I do not calculate grades strictly mathematically, I have provided percentages to indicate how much relative weight each component of the course receives in my evaluation of student performance.

 Active and thoughtful participation in class discussions (40%)

-We’ll divide the class into 4 groups (as equal as possible).
-Each group will be responsible for the following roles; everyone’s role will change each class (by adding 1 to your role number–that is, Commenters for Monday will be Discussion Guides on Wednesday, and so on).
-All posts are due by midnight the day before class.
+We’ll divide the class into 4 groups, as equally as possible.
+Each group will be responsible for one of the following roles; everyone’s role will change each class (by adding 1 to your role number–that is, Commenters for Monday will be Discussion Guides on Wednesday, and so on).
+All posts are due by 9am the day of class.

 Commenters: The commenters will post a 400-word critical comment on the readings.
-These should be high quality but informal writing, like you were writing for a literary magazine–you should have an opinion and have fun writing about it.
+These should be high quality but informal writing, like you were writing for a literary magazine.
+Have an opinion, a specific point to make, and have fun writing about it.
 You must resist the urge to summarize the readings (we have summarizers to do that!).

 Discussion Guides: The discussion guides will post questions that will help guide discussion for that class.
 Of course I will help guide discussions each day, and I have my own ideas about what’s important, but I try to follow your lead as much as possible.
 We will explicitly talk about why some questions are better than others, and pursue the most interesting ones.
 Don’t ask questions that actually have an obvious answer, but questions that help us think critically about the readings.
 Coming up with good questions is much harder than it sounds, which is why it’s good to practice it in class.

 Slackers: Enjoy your day off.